FashionTV: Philippines

 In the Philippines, the channel has been available on SkyCable on Channel 108, Cablelink Channel 66 since January 28, 2008, and selected cable affiliate channels.
-Some selected cities and provinces used two feeds, FashionTV Asia over AsiaSat 3 and FashionTV India & SE Asia over Thaicom 5 feeds including FashionTV HD.
+Some selected cities and provinces used two feeds, FashionTV Asia over AsiaSat 3 and FashionTV India & South East Asia over Thaicom 5 feeds including FashionTV HD.

 Russia

 In Russia, the channel began broadcasting in 2001.

-Serbia / Southeastern Europe
+Southeast Europe

-Serbian version of FashionTV called FashionTV SEE (FashionTV South East Europe) was launched on 24 November 2008.
-It is also broadcast in Slovenia, Croatia, Bulgaria, Bosnia and Herzegovina, Montenegro and North Macedonia via their local cable TV providers and DTH platforms.
+FashionTV called FashionTV SEE (FashionTV Southeast Europe) related to Serbian version was launched on 24 November 2008.
+It is presently being broadcast in Bulgaria, Bosnia and Herzegovina, Croatia, Montenegro, North Macedonia and Slovenia via their local cable TV providers and DTH platforms.
 30% of production is made by local production.

 Thailand

-FashionTV Thailand was recently broadcasting free-to-air from THAICOM 5 at 78.5°east.
-The same satellite where FashionTV India was located in the same signal and broadcast.
-However, the channel was immediately off the air.
-Thailand viewers can still watch in the presence of both FashionTV Asia and India Feed.
+FashionTV Thailand was recently broadcasting free-to-air from THAICOM 5 at 78.5°east from the same satellite where FashionTV India was being broadcast.
+The channel was immediately off the air however, Thailand viewers can still watch in the presence of both FashionTV Asia and India Feed.